Skip to main content

 What Is a Rotary Tool?

 A rotary tool spins at a high fixed or variable speed, and can be used for detailed work such as cutting, polishing, engraving, and even carving.
-You can use them with drill bits and there are some accessories available to turn rotary tools into a sort of miniature drill press.
-There are many accessories and bits, and swapping accessories and attachments is easy and quick.
+You can use them with drill bits and there are even accessories available to turn rotary tools into a sort of miniature drill press.
+Since there are many accessories and bits, and swapping accessories and attachments is easy and quick, rotary tools are among some of the most handy tools to have in your tool kit.

-Most rotary tools fit in the palm of your hand, and the latest cordless rotary tools are highly portable but usually less powerful than any you'd plug in.
-That will change as batteries and motors keep improving, and one of our top picks was a battery model with impressive performance.
+Most rotary tools fit in the palm of your hand, and the latest cordless rotary tools are highly portable but usually end up being less powerful than corded versions.
+We expect that that will change as batteries and motors keep improving, and it’s worth noting that one of our top picks was a battery model with impressive performance.

 Rotary tools have a lot of uses, from fine miniature details to speeding up a wallboard installation.
-A rotary tool isn't the same thing as a rotary drill or rotary hammer, two terms you may come across while searching for one of these.
-Those are lower-speed, heavier-duty devices for different jobs including general carpentry and construction, masonry, and demolition.
+That said, a rotary tool isn't the same thing as a rotary drill or rotary hammer, two terms you may come across while searching for one of these.
+Those are lower-speed, heavier-duty devices for different jobs including general carpentry,construction, masonry, and demolition.

 Rotary Tool Accessories